PHHargrove/gasnet/docs/memory_kinds.md

-Currently the implementation is sufficient (when hardware, software and configuration constraints are met) to use the pseudo-code below to perform RMA operations between combinations of host and GPU memory (subject to the previously noted temporary prohibition on loopback intra-nbrhd transfers).
+Currently the implementation is sufficient (when hardware, software and configuration constraints are met) to use the pseudo-code below to perform RMA operations between combinations of host and GPU memory (subject to the previously noted temporary prohibitions on loopback and intra-nbrhd transfers).

 Please note that all error checking has been elided from this example.